oculus42/short-uuid/README.md

 Generate and translate standard UUIDs into shorter - or just *different* - formats and back.

-## v4.1.0
+## v4.2.0

 ### Major Changes in 4.0.0

 - 🛑 short-uuid will now throw an error when provided an alphabet with duplicate characters.
 Duplicate characters will cause translation errors.
 - ℹ️ 4.0.0 is written in modern ECMAScript.
 It uses features through ES9/ES2018.
-- ℹ️ 4.x does not yet include the pre-built version for browsers.
-If needed, continue to use 3.1.1 in the meantime.
 - ℹ️ By default, short-uuid will pad shortened IDs to a consistent length.
   - Padding does not affect translation, and the values are compatible with previous releases.
   - Padding can be disabled with the option `consistentLength: false` when instantiating a translator.
 This is consistent with previous versions.
+- ℹ️ 4.x does not include a pre-built version for browsers.
+If needed, 3.1.1 is compatible, but does not pad to a consistent length.

 ### Quick Start